Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 The sleep requirements for parrots depend on the part of the world they originated.

-Parrot species (African greys, sun parakeets, etc.) that live close to the equator, like South America, get 12 hours of light and 12 hours of darkness.
+Parrot species (African grays, sun parakeets, etc.) that live close to the equator, like South America, get 12 hours of light and 12 hours of darkness.
 This means they need 10-12 hours of sleep.

 Species (Adult)Where is it from?Approx. hours of sleep